-Metadesic™ is MetaVR's round-earth virtual terrain architecture that represents the earth’s surface in a geocentric coordinate system which accurately represents the curvature of the earth and handles ordinate axis convergence at the poles.
-Metadesic solves a variety of problems associated with projection-based, monolithic visual databases, such that improvements are realized in database production, distribution, storage, and update, as well as in many runtime and mission function benefits.
+MVRsimulation has provided a round-earth virtual terrain for well over 10 years.
+MVRsimulation's round-earth VRSG terrain architecture (US Patent 7,425,952) represents the earth’s surface in a geocentric coordinate system, which accurately represents the curvature of the earth and handles ordinate axis convergence at the poles.
+The VRSG terrain architecture solves a variety of problems associated with projection-based, monolithic visual databases, such that improvements are realized in database production, distribution, storage, and update, as well as in many runtime and mission function benefits.

-MetaVR™ has built seamless terrain in Metadesic format (US Patent 7,425,952) of:
+MVRsimulation has built seamless geospecific VRSG terrain of: